JWock82/Pynite/docs/source/member.rst

 End Releases
 ============

-End releases can be applied to each end of a member to simulate pinned connections.
+End releases can be applied to each end of a member to simulate pinned connections or other end conditions.
 End releases can be applied using the ``FEmodel3D.def_release()`` method.
 See below for an example.
 By applying rotational end releases to both ends of a member you can simulate two-way truss members.

 .. code-block:: python